 - Consider Seasonality – Your business may be seasonal but trying to capitalize on your normal peak season may not be possible or responsible in the “new normal.”
 If your business is highly seasonal, when is too late for a marketing push?
 When is too early?
 Again, finding your ideal moment starts with narrowing the window.

 - Step Out of Yourself – Think about your shrewdest competitor.
-Now imagine them beating you to the punch as the economy reopens.
+Now imagine them beating you to the punch.
 Their timing is perfect.
 Their message is spot-on.
 When and what are they offering?
 Are they simply pitching their typical products or services at the right time, or are they offering something new and tailored to the times?
 How – and how soon – could your brand do something like this?

 - Ramping Up & Out – In the markets you serve, what virus-related government restrictions are preventing you from growing or maintaining sales?
 How exactly are these restrictions limiting your business?
 Now imagine those restrictions are never going to be lifted – how would you generate revenue in that environment?
 Could you do that now?
 If not, what it the current forecast for when these restrictions will ease or lift in each market?
 How likely is it that your most important markets will open on the same or similar time frames?